chrisgrieser/shimmering-focus/README.md

 💡 You can add your own Annotation Tags by adding a snippet [using this template](https://github.com/chrisgrieser/shimmering-focus/blob/main/annotation-tag-template.css).

 ### Max View & Focus View
-- __Max View__: By default, the theme uses readable line length[^4] as well as smaller images & PDFs.
-When the *left* sidebar is hidden, line length is extended to full length, and images & PDFs are expanded to full width.
-This is useful when dealing with big tables or many images.
+- __Max View__*(disabled by default)*: When the *left* sidebar is hidden, line length is extended to full length, and images & PDFs are expanded to full width.
+Readable line length and smaller images/PDFs are re-applied when the left sidebar is shown again.[^1] This is useful when dealing with big tables or many images.
+To enable *Max View* or adjust the size of images & PDFs, use the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
 - __Focus View__ *(disabled by default)*: Hiding the *left* side bar will also hide the *right* sidebar, with the right side bar staying hidden until the left one is shown again.
 This synergizes with *Max View*, but also works when Max View is disabled.
 To enable *Focus View*, use the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
-- *Recommendation*: For both features, it is useful to set a hotkey for the built-in command `Toggle left sidebar`.
+- *💡 Recommendation*: For both features, it is useful to set a hotkey for the built-in command `Toggle left sidebar`.

-💡 You can turn the *Max View* feature off and/or adjust the size of images & PDFs with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).

 <img src="https://user-images.githubusercontent.com/73286100/138562271-2f7d3589-d580-49e4-bea6-ca3e3004ab78.gif" alt="Promo Max View" width=60%>